LoreStudio-Charles/Virtue/README.md

 Dance, Sing, Horseback, Pugilist

 ### The Crushed Rose
-In yesterday’s embrace, the world was aglow,
+In yesterday's embrace, the world was aglow,
 But today, a shadow drapes where light used to flow.
 You ventured to town, supplies for mama to find,
 Yet returned with a darkness that clings to your mind.

 Three men of the night stole more than just dreams,
 Leaving you with rags and bruises, silent screams.
-But the truth of that night, a secret you’ll keep,
+But the truth of that night, a secret you'll keep,
-For mama’s smile shatters, and papa can’t sleep.
+For mama's smile shatters, and papa can't sleep.

 In the depths of your sorrow, their cruelty remains,
 A burden you carry, a weight of deep pains.
 For love binds and blinds, in the heartache it shows,
-A family’s laughter, forever opposed.
+A family's laughter, forever opposed.
 #### Starting Skills
 Dance, Sing, Charm, Trade